twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Displays a dialog where you can view, edit or create the OpenType layout tables.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Used when adding an item to the OpenType layout tables.
 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options in the above registry key headings.
-Includes unused buttons in the **Preview** tab to move strings up or down or reset the list.
 * **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming layout features in the OpenType layout tables.
 * **TPASTESPECIALFORM** – Shows a dialog to paste glyphs stored in the clipboard.
 In the Items list (version 5.5 until 6.5), **Glyph Outline Data** and **Glyph Metrics** (i.e. the first two items) are checked by default.
 In recent versions, the registry keys are stored in the `Edit` key.
 * **TPCLTFORM** (version 3.0 until 6.0) – Displays a dialog where you can add, view or edit the PCL5 data for use with old printers.